Consensys/doc.teku/docs/index.md

 ## What is Teku?

-Teku is an open-source Ethereum consensus client (previously called an [Ethereum 2.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/) client) written in Java.
+Teku is an open source Ethereum consensus client (previously called an [Ethereum 2.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/) client) written in Java.
 Teku contains a full beacon node implementation and a validator client for participating in [proof of stake consensus](Concepts/Proof-of-Stake.md).